raganmd/touchdesigner_ldi_2017/README.md

 * **DATs | Data Operators** (mauve) - are data operators - this is where we do all of our scripting and can enter data that's not an image, list, or geometry.

 #### Procedural Geometry | SOPs
+Surface operators are an interesting wrinkle in the TouchDesigner family.
+Their history stretches back to before the fork from Houdini, and while there are some elements of SOPs that are a little cumbersome these days, they have tremendous potential.
+Over the course of this block we’ll pull apart a few of the usual kinds of SOP operations, as well as taking some time to visit some of the lesser know / discussed ops as we get a handle on what it is to build procedural geometry.

 #### Realtime Rendering - The Basics
+Realtime rendering is where it’s at.
+Some of the most fun to be had in TouchDesigner is working with realtime rendered content.
+That being said, there’s lots of ground to cover here.
+There are lots of similarities between touch and other rendering environments, and there are some unique pieces that are distinctly openGL related.
+All that being said, we’ll take time to look at rendering fundamentals as well as some of the gotchas that typically trip-up new touch programmers.

 #### Realtime Rendering - Instances and Beyond
+Rendering really gets interesting once we move away from just single objects and begin to think about lots and lots of objects.
+Instancing is just this kind of idea.
+Here we’ll find the flexibility to start to really create interesting explorations of realtime rendered content.
+There’s more than can be covered in a single day, let alone a few hours, but we’ll still do our best to at least debunk what’s really happening under the hood and have a solid set of understanding this essential realtime rendering concept.

 ## Day 2 – Realtime Rendering and Mapping
 *11.14.17*